MyGitHubSite/vesco-helixnamer/README.md

   * Directives that would be more tolerant of JSON space vs. no space between key and value and the `:` separator
   * Better detection of where the JSON files live instead of hard-coded paths
-  * Built in ability to keep a full backup of the original files and a command arg to be able to auto-restore them
+  * Ensure a pristine backup in the parent directory before doing any processing
   * Ability to run without requiring `sudo`
   * Windows compatibility?